Sleep disorder: Treatment

 None of these general approaches are sufficient for all patients with sleep disorders.
 Rather, the choice of a specific treatment depends on the patient's diagnosis, medical and psychiatric history, and preferences, as well as the expertise of the treating clinician.
 Often, behavioral/psychotherapeutic and pharmacological approaches may be compatible, and can effectively be combined to maximize therapeutic benefits.

 Management of sleep disturbances that are secondary to mental, medical, or substance abuse disorders should focus on the underlying conditions.
-Medications and somatic treatments may provide the most rapid symptomatic relief from certain disorders, such as narcolepsy, which is best treated with prescription drugs such as modafinil.
+Medications and somatic treatments may provide the most rapid symptomatic relief from certain disorders, such as narcolepsy, which is best treated with prescription drugs like modafinil.
 Others, such as chronic and primary insomnia, may be more amenable to behavioral interventions—with more durable results.

 Chronic sleep disorders in childhood, which affect some 70% of children with developmental or psychological disorders, are under-reported and under-treated.
 Sleep-phase disruption is also common among adolescents, whose school schedules are often incompatible with their natural circadian rhythm.
 Effective treatment begins with careful diagnosis using sleep diaries and perhaps sleep studies.
 Modifications in sleep hygiene may resolve the problem, but medical treatment is often warranted.

-Special equipment may be required for treatment of several disorders such as obstructive apnea, circadian rhythm disorders and bruxism.
+Special equipment may be required for treatment of several disorders such as obstructive apnea, circadian rhythm disorders, and bruxism.
 In severe cases, it may be necessary for individuals to accept living with the disorder, however well managed.

 Some sleep disorders have been found to compromise glucose metabolism.

 Allergy treatment

 Histamine plays a role in wakefulness in the brain.
-An allergic reaction over produces histamine, causing wakefulness and inhibiting sleep.
+An allergic reaction overproduces histamine, causing wakefulness and inhibiting sleep.
 Sleep problems are common in people with allergic rhinitis.
 A study from the N.I.H. found that sleep is dramatically impaired by allergic symptoms, and that the degree of impairment is related to the severity of those symptoms.
 Treatment of allergies has also been shown to help sleep apnea.

 Acupuncture

-A review of the evidence in 2012 concluded that current research is not rigorous enough to make recommendations around the use of acupuncture for insomnia.
-The pooled results of two trials on acupuncture showed a moderate likelihood that there may be some improvement to sleep quality for individuals with insomnia.
+A review of the evidence in 2012 concluded that current research is not rigorous enough to make recommendations regarding the use of acupuncture for insomnia.
+The pooled results of two trials on acupuncture showed a moderate likelihood that there may be some improvement in sleep quality for individuals with insomnia.
 This form of treatment for sleep disorders is generally studied in adults, rather than children.
 Further research would be needed to study the effects of acupuncture on sleep disorders in children.

 Hypnosis

 Research suggests that hypnosis may be helpful in alleviating some types and manifestations of sleep disorders in some patients.
 "Acute and chronic insomnia often respond to relaxation and hypnotherapy approaches, along with sleep hygiene instructions."
 Hypnotherapy has also helped with nightmares and sleep terrors.
-There are several reports of successful use of hypnotherapy for parasomnias specifically for head and body rocking, bedwetting and sleepwalking.
+There are several reports of successful use of hypnotherapy for parasomnias, specifically for head and body rocking, bedwetting, and sleepwalking.

 Hypnotherapy has been studied in the treatment of sleep disorders in both adults and children.